Friday, December 30, 2016

 Except for Marlin, who learns a respected lesson on sympathy after throwing an insulting comment at Dory when she accidentally put Nemo in danger, Wloszczyna noted, “almost every creature encountered from a bird-brained loon to an immense chatty clam that recalls Audrey II in “Little Shop of Horrors” gladly helps out our heroine with her mission.”
 You can guess whether that’s successful or not, but let’s just say there is a happy ending where you need the Kleenex next to you.
 Actually, there are two or three happy endings since the filmmakers don’t know when to stop.
 That includes a finale that needs walking through a series of end credits that however is worth the wait.
 Spoilers: the Tank Gang from the first film (Willem Dafoe, Brad Garrett, Allison Janney, Austin Pendelton, Stephen Root, Vicki Lewis and Jerome Ranft), still stuck inside their (now algae-covered) plastic bags, reach California one year after floating across the Pacific Ocean.
 They are quickly saved by the staff members from before, with Bloat asking for a second time, “Now what?”

 In the end, this movie is tied with “Finding Nemo” as the best Pixar movie.
 I would say it’s on par since they both had the same message that both delivered beautifully in their own way.
 As you probably have guessed, this is another one of my favorite Pixar movies, and it was one of the best animated movies that was released this year.
+I saw it in the theaters and I was not disappointed.
+Because my siblings didn't make a plan and I saw this by myself, I rented it from the library for them to see.
 If you didn’t get a chance to see this in theaters when it was released, rent it on DVD.
 You will love it, I promise you because it’s definitely worth the watch.
 Especially if you have little kids that you showed “Finding Nemo” to, they will want to watch and will love “Finding Dory.”
 For a movie that didn’t need a sequel, this was a surprise for everyone and it was amazingly good.
 There is a possibility for another sequel, which might focus on the Tank Gang.

 Alright everyone, thank you for joining in on “Disney’s Pixar Month.”
 I hope everyone enjoyed it, because I know I did.
 That’s all the reviews for this year, which was actually easier for me compared to last year, which was crazy.
 Have a good New Year’s Eve everyone.
 Let’s all keep our fingers cross that next year will be better.
 I will see all of you next month when I start back up on my Friday reviews on another franchise.
 Take care.